What is Yarrow?

 What is the recommended dosage?

 A typical dose of yarrow herb is 4.5 g/day for inflammatory conditions.
 However, there are no modern clinical studies to validate this dose.

 Yarrow is contraindicated in individuals with an existing hypersensitivity to any member of the Asteraceae family.
-Use in epileptic patients is contraindicated.Pregnancy/nursing
+Information on contraindications of the use of yarrow in epileptic patients is lacking.

 Yarrow generally is not considered toxic.